Moulesworth History, Family Crest & Coats of Arms

-Norman Conquest of 1066.
+The name Moulesworth reached English shores for the first time with the ancestors of the Moulesworth family as they migrated following the Norman Conquest of 1066.
 The Moulesworth family lived in a place named Molesworth in Cambridgeshire or a place named Mouldsworth in Cheshire.
 The place-name Molesworth is derived from the Old English word Mulesword, which is composed of the elements mul, which means mule, and word, which means enclosure.
 The place-name Mouldsworth is derived from the Old English words molda, which means the crown of the head or top of the hill, and word, which again means enclosure.
-CITATION[CLOSE]

 Early Origins of the Moulesworth family